Why 'Rewriting' Your ChatGPT Prompt Doesn't Fix It

 #chatgpt rewrite not working#ai prompt fixer#improve chatgpt answers#chatgpt giving wrong answers#prompt help

-If you have spent any time in the AI tooling space lately, you have seen two flavors of "prompt help" tools.
+If you have spent any time in the AI tooling space lately (a good overview of what is out there lives at bestAIpacks), you have seen two flavors of "prompt help" tools.

 Prompt optimizers.
 You paste a prompt and a button hands you back a rewritten version.
 Often inline, often one click.